biosan/dotfiles/README.md

 # One config to rule them all 💍👨‍💻🔥

-This repo contains my dotfiles, all the config files, scripts, and instructions to setup a new machine.
+This repo contains my dotfiles, all the config files, scripts, and instructions to setup a new Mac.

 Most of the settings and programs are managed with [home-manager](https://github.com/nix-community/home-manager).